 With top-tier real estate, one of the most challenging aspects is effectively pricing the property so that it will sell, but also be in line with what the seller is expecting.

-Before you can create the CMA arriving to the listing price, you need to learn what the seller is thinking and feeling about their niche market.
-This book addresses this in depth along with many other tips and insights.
+Before you can create the CMA arriving at the listing price, you need to learn what the seller is thinking and feeling about their niche market.
+This book addresses this in-depth along with many other tips and insights.
 So many marketing gifts in this book!

 This book is a must read for every entrepreneur.
 In real estate especially, it can be exceedingly difficult to maximize your potential in your business, personal, and financial life.

 Here you can learn to put in place a process, which is essential to optimizing your time and creating a sustainable business model.

 Each chapter ends with practical step-by-step exercises to guide you in dreaming, planning, setting, and achieving goals that result in a successful, healthy, and happy life.
 It’s one of those books that merits reading and revisiting on a regular basis to stay on track and focused!